 Visionaries (NFs) are empathetic, generous and original.
 They are caring individuals who are not only sensitive to the feelings of others but also very adept at identifying them.
 They are idealistic and are driven by values they deeply believe in and defend.
 Visionaries desire to understand themselves and to be understood for who they really are.

-Let’s dive into each MBTI type and its corresponding personality types psychology, shall we?
+Let’s dive into each personality types’ psychology, shall we?

 The Intellectual types correspond to the Choleric temperament from the 4 temperament types.